New Student Programs is dedicated to meeting the needs of our commuting students through our Commuter Advocacy Program.

 Student Life Center

 Many students don’t realize that when they pay tuition & fees, they are paying for a semester-long gym membership to the Student Life Center!

-This new facility offers an Olympic-sized swimming pool, new and updated workout equipment, fitness rooms, and locker room facilities for gym members.
-They are regularly open 7 days a week (click here to view hours).
+This modern facility offers an Olympic-sized swimming pool, new and updated workout equipment, fitness rooms, and locker room facilities for gym members.
+They are regularly open 7 days a week (View the SLC hours).